Quantivo/tunguska/README.md

     hub.subscribe("name/*/something", listenerFunction);

-Messages that are published with a tag will be sent to all subscribers that are subscribed to a matching tag, or that are subscribed to the base channel without a tag.

 Tunguska also supports named event sub-types within each channel.
 The subscribe function takes an optional second parameter for specifying a specific event type to listen for.
 For example,